Robotnik08/adventofcode2023/README.md

 ## Day 3

 Day 3 was a step up in difficulty, My language was ready for it though, no bugs found. <br>

+## Day 4

+My initial solution was bad and slow, but I managed to make it quick.
+Part 2 seemed menacing, but was really easy